lexogrine/hud-manager/README.md

 ### Build

 In case you want to compile the Lexogrine HUD Manager by yourself, you should clone the repo, run `npm install` and after that `npm run compile`.
-You might stumble into errors, that usually are fixed by the following commands:
+You might stumble into errors, that usally are fixed by the following commands:

 ```
 npm rebuild